 FPL rates streetlights according to different calculations than what they do for residents.
 Page 86, shows that they are also concerned with the maintenance of their luminaire hardware for the lights, not just its electrical costs.
 They state that the monthly rates are:

-FPL deals with more light types, I just chose those that FPL will newly install.
+NOTE: their prices are subject to change.
+You should consult their latest pricing guides listed on their website.
+FPL deals with more light types, here I just chose those that FPL will newly install.
 They currently charge 2.718¢ / kWh for non-fuel charges.
 There are other costs as well, for the wood, concrete and fiberglass poles, and for the underground connecting wires.

-Now imagine a city that has 10,000 HPS streetlights rated at 200W each.
-Such a city will consume, by according to FPL's rates, 880 MWh per month, 10.56 GWh per year.
+Now, imagine a city that has 10,000 HPS streetlights rated at 200W each.
+Such a city will consume, by according to FPL's rates 880 MWh per month or 10.56 GWh per year.
 By their rates, the city will be charged $101,600 per month and $1,219,200 per year.
 A MWh is a megawatt-hour or a thousand kilowatt-hours, while a "GWh" is a gigawatt-hour, which is a million kilowatt-hours.

 From a rough measurement I made of a picture, I found that the light projected directly upwards from a drop lens, cobrahead streetlight is about 24.4% of the total light that it emits.
 If so, then 24.4% of those 22,000 Lumens per light (or 53.68 million Lumens for our city) are wasted as uplight.
-The electrical costs for that wasted uplight is then $5,831.60 per month, or $69,979.20 per year of light that is never used, that interferes with our ability to see the stars, that interferes with the environment and that interupts sleep.
-(That would be your tax dollars at work.)
+The electrical cost for that wasted uplight is then $5,831.60 per month, or $69,979.20 per year of light that is never used, that interferes with our ability to see the stars, that interferes with the environment and that interrupts sleep and impacts our health.
+(That's your tax dollars at work!)
 I'm certian that we have more than 100,000 streetlights in South Florida.
 Luckily, FPL states that it will replace damaged streetlights with shielded cutoff cobraheads.
 As all of its light is used in such shielded luminaires, less powerful bulbs are then needed.
 Hopefully, FPL will use the lower wattage bulbs in the replacement luminaires, too.

 Pollution is nothing but the resources we are not harvesting.
 We allow them to disperse because we've been ignorant of their value.